Ziyoda1988/tdd_framework_from_scratch/README.md

 # tdd_framework_from_scratch
-for run all test classes yoy should run 'regression-suite.xml' file
+for run all test classes you should run 'regression-suite.xml' file